NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/OpenAnatomyBrowser/README.md

 ## Key Investigators
 - Michael Halle (BWH)
-- my smart and experienced colleagues worldwide (various)
+- my smart, experienced, and generous colleagues from across the globe (various)

 # Project Description
 The Open Anatomy Browser (http://openanatomy.org) is a useful tool for visualizing anatomy atlases and Slicer output.
 However, the current browser was only intended as a prototype and cannot display many current Slicer scenes.
 This project will create a new browser prototype based on vtkjs, with ITK image readers.